Songtech-0912/songtech-0912.github.io/content/general-relativity.md

 <!-- more -->

 Also - lots of pictures!
 Traditional physics texts often don't include a lot of images, which can make the material quite difficult to read and boring.
-For readers who are blind or have low vision, don't worry, there are rich image descriptions AI-generated for each image, courtesy of HuggingFace's transformers.
+For readers who are blind or have low vision, don't worry, there are AI-generated image descriptions for each image, courtesy of HuggingFace's transformers.